Monday, December 29, 2014

-Because the dog goes straight from a blood trail dog training facility into a the woods and onto fresh blood.
+Because the dog goes straight from a blood trail dog training facility where older finished dogs train da pups and into a the woods and onto fresh blood.
 And what could be more simple and easy for the dog OR THE NEW OWNER?
 And when I get the right people who want to work with me and give the dog time to adjust, I get praise.

 But it seems that most people who come with intention to buy a finished dog come with unrealistic expectations, and worse they ALWAYS think they know the dog better in a few days than me who spent years with it.
 Now if you want to short cut the puppy phase and get a started or finished dog, don't you think you should spend some time with the man who took the long route to get you there?